ibm-cloud-docs/vpc/vpn-api-example.md

 1. You already created VPCs, subnets, and virtual server instances.
 For more information about creating VPC resources, see [Getting started](/docs/vpc?topic=vpc-getting-started).
 1. You set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup) and initialized all the variables needed.

-You can also create a VPN gateway and add VPN connections using the UI.
+You can also create a VPN gateway and add VPN connections by using the UI.
 For instructions, see [Creating a VPN gateway using the UI](/docs/vpc?topic=vpc-vpn-create-gateway#vpn-create-ui).
 {: tip}

 ## Step 1.
 Create a VPN gateway in the first VPC
 {: #step-1-create-a-vpn-gateway-in-your-vpc-subnet}

 The VPN gateway is created in the zone that is associated with the subnet you select.
-For best performance, create the VPN gateway in a subnet without any other VPC resources to ensure that there are enough available private IPs for the gateway.
+For best performance, create the VPN gateway in a subnet without any other VPC resources to ensure that enough private IPs are available for the gateway.
 A VPN gateway needs 8 private IP addresses to accommodate high availability and rolling upgrades.

 The VPN gateway can connect only to virtual server instances in the zone it is deployed.
 Instances in other zones can't use this VPN gateway to communicate with the other network.
 For zone fault tolerance, deploy one VPN gateway per zone.
 {: tip}